-The valuation of the investment properties involved significant estimation by management in determining the underlying key assumptions made in the valuation as well as the valuation methodologies applicable as disclosed in Note 11 to the financial statements.
+The valuation of the investment properties involved significant estimation by management in determining the underlying key assumptions made in the valuation as well as the valuation methodology applicable as disclosed in Note 11 to the financial statements.

-Inaccurate management's estimates made in the valuation assessment could result in a significant impact on the carrying amount of the investment properties at the end of reporting period and the fair value changes in the profit or loss for the year ended 30 June 2022.
+Inaccurate management's estimates made in the valuation assessment could result in a significant impact on the carrying amount of the investment properties at the end of financial year and the fair value changes in the profit or loss for the financial year ended 30 June 2023.